DaveBatton/Objective-C-Style-Guide/ReadMe.md

 #### App Delegate

-The application delegate should be named XXXAppDelegate, where XXX is the projects three-letter prefix.
+The application delegate should be named XXXAppDelegate, where XXX is the project's three-letter prefix.
 It should not be named Project_AppDelegate or anything else that Xcode might suggest.

 #### Resource Files

-Resource (.xib) files shared by multiple classes should be saved in the projects Resource folder and placed in the Resource folder (preferably in a subfolder for better organization) in Xcodes Project Navigator.
+Resource (.xib) files shared by multiple classes should be saved in the project's Resource folder and placed in the Resource folder (preferably in a subfolder for better organization) in Xcode's Project Navigator.

-Resource files used by a single class should be placed alongside the .h and .m files in Xcodes Project Navigator.
+Resource files used by a single class should be placed alongside the .h and .m files in Xcode's Project Navigator.
 The actual file should be saved in the Classes folder with the associated class files.
-The resource file name should usually end in view menu, window or cell.
-View controller xib files should not end with the word controller.
+The resource file name should usually end in "view" "menu", "window" or "cell".
+View controller xib files should not end with the word "controller."

-Resource file names (images, xibs, etc.) should begin with the projects three-letter project code.
+Resource file names (images, xibs, etc.) should begin with the project's three-letter project code.
 Resources associated with a specific class should begin with the class name.

-Selected or highlighted image variants should have the same file name as the normal image, with a -selected extension.
-Generally we just use -selected for both selected and highlighted image variations, unless both selected and highlighted variants are needed.
+Selected or highlighted image variants should have the same file name as the normal image, with a "-selected" extension.
+Generally we just use "-selected" for both selected and highlighted image variations, unless both selected and highlighted variants are needed.

-If multiple sizes of an image are needed, append generic adjectives such as large or small (or other names recommended by Apple), rather than specific ones such as login or accounts.
+If multiple sizes of an image are needed, append generic adjectives such as "large" or "small" (or other names recommended by Apple), rather than specific ones such as "login" or "accounts."
 This allows the images to be more easily used in other areas of the application.

-If an image or xib file is specific to iPhone or iPad, use the ~iphone or ~ipad filename extension (even if the project is currently designed for only one platform).
+If an image or xib file is specific to iPhone or iPad, use the "~iphone" or "~ipad" filename extension (even if the project is currently designed for only one platform).
 Omit this extension only if the resource is intended to be used on both platforms.

 #### Importing Headers